Peak Rider World

 U-Turns as the Way Forward

-• filter – move safely between lanes of stationary traffic
+- filter – move safely between lanes of stationary traffic (when legal)

 Specific machine control skills include:

 One of the best ways to look like a numpty on our bike is to display incompetency at low speeds.
-Dropping both legs like ‘outriggers’ is a dead giveaway that a rider is not in complete control.
-(This shameful act has, at times, provoked verbal remonstrance from the writer.)
+Dropping both legs like outriggers often indicates that a rider is not in complete control.
 As with any other riding skill honest self-assessment is the key to moving forward, and regular practice is essential.

 Which aspects of low-speed manoeuvring do you find more difficult?
 Find a safe environment and take opportunities to practise any manoeuvres at which you feel less confident.
 Consider visiting a local learn-to-ride school to observe how these skills are taught or, speak a properly qualified trainer.